-Elizabeth Chakrabarty’s first novel, Lessons in Love and Other Crimes, is an innovative hybrid of auto-fiction, crime fiction and critical race memoir, a multi-layered yet compulsively readable novel inspired by the author´s real and extended experience of serious racial harassment, and exploring her search for justice and also for love.
+Elizabeth Chakrabarty’s first novel is Lessons in Love and Other Crimes.
 Sold in a world rights pre-empt to The Indigo Press to publish in March 2021!
 Translation rights are with The Marsh Agency!

 Tesya has reasons to feel hopeful after leaving her last job, where she was subjected to a series of anonymous hate crimes.
 Now she is back home in London to start a new lecturing position, and has begun an exciting, if tumultuous, love affair with the enigmatic Holly.
 But this idyllic new start quickly sours.
 Tesya finds herself victimized again at work by an unknown assailant, who subjects her to an insidious, sustained race hate crime.
 As her paranoia mounts, Tesya finds herself yearning for the most elemental of desires: love, acceptance, and sanctuary.
 Her assailant, meanwhile, is recording his manifesto, and plotting his next steps.
 Inspired by the author’s personal experiences of hate crime and bookended with essays which contextualise the story within a lifetime of microaggressions, Lessons in Love and Other Crimes is a heart-breaking, hopeful, and compulsively readable novel about the most quotidian of crimes.